 Certain professions are completely excluded from the FLSA umbrella of protections.
 For example, certain agricultural workers and employees of movie theaters are not covered by the FLSA.
 But non-covered professions can also include those professions governed by other worker laws.
 For example, truck drivers are covered under the Motor Carriers Act, so they are not also covered under the FLSA.

-The majority of employees in the U.S. are protected by the FLSA.
-FLSA-covered employees are further classified as either exempt or non-exempt employee.
+The FLSA protects the majority of employees in the U.S. Additionally, FLSA-covered employees are further classified as either exempt or non-exempt employee.
 The exemption status of an employee determines whether he or she is entitled to overtime pay or not.

 For this reason, it is important to assess the appropriate classification for each hire.
 This will help set appropriate expectations about wages and expected working hours for your employees.
 It will also prepare you legally and financially for the hire.